Telemetry

 Example

-nv set service telemetry histogram counter histogram-size
+nv set system telemetry histogram counter histogram-size

 Configures the size of the counter buffer histogram for the specified traffic class and interface.
 Adding this number to the minimum boundary size of the histogram produces the maximum boundary size.
 These values represent the number of counters per bin.
 You can specify a value, which must be a multiple of 96, between 1 and 4294967295.